RESEARCH STARTER

 Overview

 Gait involves the entire body.
-A person's gait speed determines how much each part of his or her body contributes to movement.
-When a person is walking, his or her legs do most of the work.
-As a person gains speed, his or her legs still do most of the work, but he or she begins to depend more on the upper body to maintain balance and stability.
-The repeating pattern of movements that a person makes as he or she walks or runs is called the gait cycle.
+A person’s gait speed determines how much each part of his or her body contributes to movement.
+When a person is walking, their legs do most of the work.
+As a person gains speed, their legs still do most of the work, but they begin to depend more on the upper body to maintain balance and stability.
+The repeating pattern of movements that a person makes as they walk or run is called the gait cycle.
 A complete gait cycle involves two main phases: a stance phase and a swing phase.
 The stance phase is when the foot is touching the ground.
 The swing phase is when the foot is off the ground.
 Experts further divide these two phases to describe particular motions within the gait cycle.
 One common method divides the main phases into six subphases:

 - Heel strike, or the moment when a person’s heel touches the ground.